 TLO or All Risk?
-Don't Choose the Wrong Car Insurance
+Do Not Choose the Wrong Car Insurance

-Own an old car but still don't want to let it go?
-Or are you looking for a cost-effective way to maintain vehicle protection without breaking the bank?
-Many vehicle owners are torn between TLO and All Risk insurance.
+Do you own an older car but are not ready to part with it?
+Or are you looking for a cost-effective way to maintain vehicle protection without overspending?
+Many vehicle owners find themselves unsure whether to choose TLO or All Risk insurance.

-According to OJK, Car insurance premiums are determined by vehicle category, region, and market value.
-But what's often overlooked is that the type of coverage should be tailored to the age of the car and how you use it.
+According to the Financial Services Authority of Indonesia (OJK), car insurance premium rates are determined based on vehicle category, operational region, and market value.
+However, what is often overlooked is that the type of coverage should also be aligned with the age of the vehicle and how it is used.

 In this article, you will learn: